 Follow these steps to know how to speed up your computer.
 These basic things can save you a ton of time and give you mental peace!

-We will start from basics and step by step we will see some advance settings.
-So, without further do, let me start.
+We will start from the basics and step by step we will see some advanced settings.
+So, without further due, let me start.

 How to speed up your computer